LibraryOfCongress/bagit-python/README.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-You can quickly run the tests by having setuptools install dependencies:
+You can quickly run the tests using the built-in unittest framework:

 ::

-    python setup.py test
+    python -m unittest discover

 If you have Docker installed, you can run the tests under Linux inside a
 container: